espnet/espnet/doc/espnet2_training_option.md

 python -m espnet.bin.asr_train --train_dtype O3 # opt_level of apex
 ```

+Note that you need to install apex manually to use mixed-precision: https://github.com/NVIDIA/apex#linux

 ## Reproducibility and determinization
 There are some possibilities to make training non-reproducible.